markmfredrickson/optmatch/README.md

     print(mahal.match, grouped = T)

-If you wish to join the match factor back to the original `data.frame`, you cannot simply appending it using `cbind` it to the original data, as the ordering of the names may have changed.
-We recommend the following method:
+If you wish to join the match factor back to the original `data.frame`:

-    W.matched <- cbind(W, matches = mahal.match[row.names(W)])
+    W.matched <- cbind(W, matches = mahal.match)

-This will make sure that the names match between the original data and the final match.
+Make sure to include the `data` argument to `fullmatch` or `pairmatch`, otherwise results are not guaranteed to be in the same order as your original `data.frame` or `matrix`.

 ##  Using a development version of Optmatch